michael-fadely/triolinker-vjoy/README.md

 - POV: Continuous, 1 for Dreamcast/Gamecube controllers, 0 for a dance mat

 ### Configuring the feeder
+- Download the latet version of the feeder from the link in Prerequisites
+- Extract the archive to any folder, such as C:\TrioLinker

 You can edit config.ini in the feeder's folder to add the following options:
 - Show or hide the debug window: HideWindow=true or HideWindow=false
 - Experimental XInput support: XInput=true or XInput=false (unlikely to work at the moment)